umbraco/UmbracoDocs/Umbraco-Cloud/Upgrades/Upgrading-from-9-to-10/index.md

 versionFrom: 9.0.0
 ---

-# Upgrading your project from Umbraco 9 to 10
+# Upgrading Umbraco 9 Cloud project to Umbraco 10

 This article will provide steps on how to upgrade your Umbraco 9 project to Umbraco 10.